gcxchange-gcechange/react-faq/README.md

 ## Prerequisites

-- A FAQ List (SharePoint List) should be created wherever the webpart needs to be added with the following fields
+- FAQ List ( a SharePoint list) should be created wherever the webpart needs to be added with the following fields

 Column Name|Field Type
 -------|----